aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 ## More Advanced Architectures

-You should review the following more advanced architecures in case you have near term requirements in these respects.
+You should review the following more advanced architecures in case you have requirements in the near term that might be satisfied by these approaches.

 ### Improving Resiliency of VPN Connections